 If we had to choose one VPN client which would be left without a “How to” article, it definitely would be TunnelBear.
 Not only is it user-friendly and intuitive, but it’s also fun to use with all those bears making tunnels across the map.
 We can imagine TunnelBear VPN used as an example in schools to teach kids about cybersecurity and internet safety.
 Nevertheless, here are some guidelines on using TunnelBear so you can show your own kids how to use it.

 After launching TunnelBear VPN, users get a 3-step tutorial and then end up on the home screen with a map showing your location and a default server option (in the United States).
-On the list of 22 countries, there’s also an Auto connect mode, which selects the fastest server (the default option on the Windows client).
+On the list of 20+ countries, there’s also an Auto-connect mode, which selects the fastest server (the default option on the Windows client).

 Using it is okay if you’re not trying to access content available only in a particular location.
 Speaking of locations, clicking an arrow on the bottom left corner will bring Mac users back from exploring the map to their current geo-position.
 Windows users have a minimize screen option in that corner.

 Preferences for both Windows and Mac users are mostly self-explanatory.
 The more confusing one on the General tab is TCP Override.
-This option, available on the Mac and Windows apps, forces TunnelBear to only use the TCP protocol instead of User Datagram Protocol (UDP), which is slower but more reliable.
+This option, available on the Mac and Windows apps, forces TunnelBear to only use the TCP protocol instead of UDP, which is slower but more reliable.
 You should mark it only if you have a good internet connection and turning the VPN on makes your streams choppy or download times slow.

 The Security tab offers two options – VigilantBear and GhostBear.
 The former is another name for the kill switch, which should be on if you don’t want to leak your IP address in the event that you get disconnected from the VPN.
 GhostBear should be used if you’re unable to connect without it, which might mean your traffic is recognized as coming from a VPN and thus blocked.
 Both Bears are available on Windows, Mac, and Android.